-I could be called an accidental photographer, sculptor, and writer, and clinical engineer because I never thought about becoming any of these.
+I could be called an accidental photographer, sculptor, and writer, and clinical engineer because, at what might have been an appropriate age, I never thought about becoming any of these.

 By profession, I am a (retired) clinical engineer with many years of experience overseeing the application of medical technology in New York City hospitals.